hashicorp/terraform-website/content/source/docs/cloud/getting-started/workspaces.html.md

 To change a team's permissions on a workspace, you must first delete their existing permissions, then add their new permissions.

-~> **Note:** These permissions only affect actions via TFE's UI and API.
+~> **Note:** These permissions only affect actions via Terraform Cloud's UI and API.
 If a person can push commits to a workspace's VCS repo and the workspace is set to automatically apply changes, that person can still make infrastructure changes.
 Take this into account when planning your teams and workspace permissions.

 ## Configuring a Workspace